nephylum/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+video games sales and development

 What do you know about?
+a bit from news, blogs and forums from different games

 What decisions do you face?
+what datasets to look at/focus on/choose due to limited availability of data

 ## Seven templates

 Training Kit (https://learn.lambdaschool.com/ds/module/recedjanlbpqxic2r) explains the seven templates from Priceonomics.